 1. Pre-departure to Singapore

-Prior to leaving the RGL counterpart country, returning RGL travellers do not need not take a pre-departure PCR test.
+Prior to leaving the RGL counterpart country, returning RGL travellers do not need to take a pre-departure PCR test.

 |Up to 3 calendar days before planned date of return to Singapore